Unfair Dismissal and Unfair Constructive Dismissal

-Employees generally require two years’ service with their employer to be able to bring an unfair dismissal claim (although this is not required in certain circumstances e.g. where an employee is dismissed for health and safety reasons, for whistleblowing or for asserting statutory rights).
+Employees generally require two years’ service with their employer to be able to bring an unfair dismissal claim (although this is not required in certain circumstances which are deemed to constitute automatically unfair dismissal e.g., where an employee is dismissed for health and safety reasons, for whistleblowing or for asserting statutory rights).

 In unfair dismissal cases Employment Tribunals examine two main issues: the reason for the dismissal and the procedure adopted in carrying it out.
 To fairly dismiss, the employer will firstly need to be able to demonstrate to a Tribunal that the principal reason for dismissal was one of the potentially fair reasons set out in the Employment Rights Act 1996.
 Secondly, the employer will need to show that the process it followed in dismissing was fair and reasonable.